|START DATE||END DATE||DURATION||LAST DATE TO APPLY||PROGRAMME FEE (YEARLY)|

 90 credits over six semesters.
 Each core/elective course is worth 3 credits and equivalent to 45 hours of classroom teaching.

 B.A.
 (Hons.)
 (G.A.) students who graduate at the end of 3 years will have a special opportunity to progress directly to JSIA's Masters in Diplomacy, Law and Business - M.A.
 (DLB) programme, subject to high meritorious academic performance in the B.A.
 (Hons.)
 (G.A.).
 Students can also opt for a second M.A. from Queen Mary University of London, UK; University of Leeds, UK; or University of Warsaw, Poland.

-Philosophy-I (Continental & Non-Western Philosophy)
+Introduction to Political Philosophy (Continental & Non-Western Philosophy)